msh9/codinginthetrenches.com/content/post/2025-10-03-misadventures-in-ai-clis-part-2/index.md

 Overall, codex and Gemini were more helpful working on legacy Javascript than they were with scratch authoring golang text templates.
 Both tools worked well with tight workflows that relied on a human, me, giving incremental direction and guidance in the form of prompts and handwritten code.
 Occasionally, weird things happened that surprised me.
 If I did not have a software development background then there were a couple spots I might have gotten stuck for a while, but there were no insurmountable problems.

 Yet again, I marvel at the claims by OpenAI and, most recently, Anthropic where their agents work independently for tens of hours at a time.
-I wonder how much time was spent crafting the initial specifications for the agent to follow and how many *failed* attempts were made before the successful run used for market materials occurred.
+I wonder how much time was spent crafting the initial specifications for the agent to follow and how many *failed* attempts were made before the successful run used for marketing materials occurred.

 In a single sentence, these tools **are** useful assistance that have saved me time, but are not magic senior or staff developer level replacements.
 If there is a Part 3 to this series, it will likely focus on (re)developing functionality from a more appropriate baseline toolset.